Evan52435/Evan52436/README.md

 ## Evan Pranawa Armansyah

 <p>I'm a tech enthusiast based in Bogor, Indonesia.
-Currently still in school but I've worked on various personal projects including home class servers and network mapping that have helped me develop a strong foundation in Cybersecurity.
+Currently still in school but I've worked on various personal projects<br>including home class servers and network mapping that have helped me develop a strong foundation in Cybersecurity.
 I also have experience in music industry such as performing on stage, playing with DAW and many more</p>
 ---